-The updated landing page focuses on the needs of the user by directing them to a style quiz.
-The background images are on a slide, but the overlying message remains the same.
-“Discover a shopping experience created just for you.”
+The Stitch Fix landing page focuses on the needs of the user by directing them to a style quiz.
+The background images are a looped video, but the overlying message remains the same.
+“Discovering styles you love just got easier.”

-The image is also communicating just how easy the process is with a picture of someone on their laptop, sitting on their couch.
+The image is also communicating just how easy the process is with a picture of a family outside their new home.

 Uber is another popular company able to do more with less.